Limit shape of random convex polygonal lines: Even more universality: Asymptotics of the expectation

+To complete the proof, it remains to notice that the limit \eqref{zeta32*} is equivalent to the first of the asymptotic conditions \eqref{calibr1} due to the scaling relation $\alpha_1^2\alpha_2=n_1^{-1}\myn\kappa^3$ (see~\eqref{eq:alpha2:1}). \end{proof}

-\begin{assumption} Throughout the rest of the paper, we assume that the parameters $z_1,z_2$ are chosen according to formulas (\ref{alpha}), (\ref{delta12}).
-In particular, the measure $\QQ_z$ becomes dependent on $n=(n_1,n_2)$, as well as the $\QQ_z$-probabilities and the corresponding expected values. \end{assumption}
+\begin{assumption} Throughout the rest of the paper, we assume that $A^+(2)<\infty$ and the parameters $z_1,z_2$ are chosen according to the formulas \eqref{alpha}, \eqref{delta12}, \eqref{eq:kappa}.
+In particular, the measure $\QQ_z$ becomes dependent on $n=(n_1,n_2)$, as well as the corresponding expected values. \end{assumption}